godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 .. image:: /img/tutomat3.png

 How did it get there?
-What moved it and rotated it from the place it was designed to it's current position?
+What moved it and rotated it from the place it was designed to its current position?
 The answer is... a **transform**, the ship was *transformed* from their original position to the new one.
 This allows the ship to be displayed where it is.